Picking a fight with dementia since 2006.

 Prof David Llewellyn

-David is an Associate Professor in Neuroepidemiology and Digital Health at the University of Exeter Medical School and a Fellow at the Alan Turing Institute.
+David is a Professor at the University of Exeter Medical School and a Fellow at the Alan Turing Institute.
 He also holds an honorary contract with Devon Partnership NHS Trust.
 He moved to Exeter in 2009 having received advanced training in epidemiology and data science as a Research Associate at the University of Cambridge.
 His research aims to enhance the timely detection of dementia, with a focus on developing strategies for primary and secondary prevention.
 He uses a combination of evidence synthesis, data science and machine learning to develop new translational insights to identify more effective interventions and enhance the diagnostic pathway for dementia.
-He is an expert on the evaluation of cognitive function and dementia, and he advises on cognitive measures as a member of the Scientific Advisory Board for the English Longitudinal Study of Ageing and the UCL Centre for Longitudinal Studies.
-He sits on Alzheimer’s Research UK’s Grant Review Board and Clinical Policy Advisory Panel.
+He is an expert on the evaluation of cognitive function and dementia, and is a member of the scientific advisory boards of the English Longitudinal Study of Ageing and the UCL Centre for Longitudinal Studies.
+He sits on Alzheimer’s Research UK’s Grant Review Board and their Clinical Policy Advisory Panel.
 David is also the Exeter Institute for Data Science and Artificial Intelligence Clinical Theme Lead and the Turing Exeter University Clinical Lead.
 He sits on the Steering Committee and leads the Clinical Advisory Group of the Early Detection of Neurodegeneration (EDoN) Initiative (edon-initiative.org) and is Director of the DEMON Network (demondementia.com) the national network for data science and AI applied to dementia research.

 Felicity began her PhD in September 2015 after completing her undergraduate degree, during which she undertook projects in automating the identification, and predicting the growth, of cancerous tumours in the head and neck; and modelling the human spine.
 She is a member of the Alzheimer’s Society Doctoral Training Centre at the University of Exeter.
 In particular, her PhD research explores the use of advanced computational modelling for the differential diagnosis of dementia, with a view to inform the debate about the optimal diagnostic categories for dementia; and her current research interests include machine learning, image processing and real-world problems.